dan-schel/css-template/documentation.md

 The `content-XX` mixins define generic layouts mainly designed for use with buttons.
-The elements inside them color themselves according to a property designed to be set in the parent element `--content-clr`.
+The elements inside them color themselves according to a property designed to be set in the parent element `--clr-content`.

 This allows for the case where the parent element is a button that may dramatically change color on hover, and therefore require its content to use